sherifnada/intellideck/README.md

 # README

 todo list:
 1. Progress view.
 Tell me how many words in total I've learned, how many I've mastered, how many I'm so-so on.
+Also do this within a review session.
+2. Tags for words e.g: "time of day" or "posessive" etc.. so I can review things related to a specific category
 1. Download my flash cards as a CSV.
 1. Mobile support.
    8. Make up AI-generated stories from the words that I know.
 Keep it simplified.